GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/02-networking-nva/README.md

 The /16 block is evenly split in eight, smaller /19 blocks, assigned to different areas of the GCP network: *landing untrusted europe-west1*, *landing untrusted europe-west4*, *landing trusted europe-west1*, *landing untrusted europe-west4*, *development europe-west1*, *development europe-west4*, *production europe-west1*, *production europe-west4*.

-The first /24 range is carved from each /19 and effectively allocated for the subnet.
+The first /24 range in every area is allocated for a default subnet, which can be removed or modified as needed.

 Spoke VPCs also define and reserve three "special" CIDR ranges, derived from the respective /19, dedicated to